Kampung Sungai Penchala: Features

-Kampung Sungai Penchala has two mosques; Masjid Al-Hidayah, as well as Masjid Jamek Tengku Abdul Aziz Shah.
-Kampung Sungai Penchala has an ethnic Malay population made up of various hailing from a number of regions from Indonesia, such as Kerinchi, Boyan or Bawean, Java, and Minangkabau who have long lived in the village.
+Kampung Sungai Penchala has two mosques; Masjid Al-Hidayah and Masjid Jamek Tengku Abdul Aziz Shah.
+The village has an ethnic Malay population made up of people hailing from a number of regions from Indonesia, such as Kerinchi, Boyan or Bawean, Java, and Minangkabau who have long lived in the village.
 Kampung Sungai Penchala is further broken down into a number of smaller villages, namely: